elis05codespace/italianMasters/README.md

 2. As for PayPal you need to create a business account in the PayPal developer console(sandbox account).
 3. Create an application using that business account.
 4. Grab the Client ID.
-5. Change the client id at the index.html to the client id of your PayPal app and set the correct currency:
+5. Change the client id at the index.html to the client id of your PayPal app and set the correct currency (clientId&currency=EUR):

     <script src="https://www.paypal.com/sdk/js?client-id=HereGoesYourClientId&currency=EUR"></script>